SAITPublic/PIMLibrary/README.md

-# FIMLibrary
+# PIMLibrary

-FIM Runtime Library and Tools
+PIM Runtime Library and Tools

 # Setup Contribution Environment
 ## Docker env

-All Prequisits for FIMLibrary build and testing are installed in docker image.
-For more info refer [Dockefile](https://github.sec.samsung.net/FIM/FIMLibrary/blob/develop/docker/Dockerfile.FimLibrary)
+All Prequisits for PIMLibrary build and testing are installed in docker image.
+For more info refer [Dockefile](https://github.sec.samsung.net/PIM/PIMLibrary/blob/develop/docker/Dockerfile.PimLibrary)
 ```
-docker/docker-fim.sh <image name> <directory>
+docker/docker-pim.sh <image name> <directory>

-image name : docker image to be used ( SAIT-Korea : fim-tf2:rocm3.0-python3)
+image name : docker image to be used ( SAIT-Korea : pim-tf2:rocm3.0-python3)
 directory  : (optional) Directory to be mapped inside container. default your home directory is mapped
 ```